LegendaryMagma/legendarymagma.github.io/lego.md

 **Forward Drive**
 Range - low
-Gear Selection - four positions (extra low or low)
+Gear Selection - three positions (one)
 **Reverse Drive**
 Range - low
-Gear Selection - four positions (extra low or low)
+Gear Selection - three positions (one)

 The fake engine pistons do not move up and down in a cool sequence when your lego-technic-42110-land-rover-defender is in Neutral Drive regardless of whether it is pushed along the ground.
 Of course if a real landrover defender with engine on will have the engine parts moving even when in Neutral Drive.